junder-git/aoe2_setup_guide_backup/README.md

 Selling 100 batch of food drops fair price by fixed amount of 3 no matter total available res,
 So 700~ food send gets this to 100 food to 80 gold spend in fair price for intial market conditions to be set.

 Second case after intial market setup::: player-1) send 100 gold -> player-2) 70 gold recived -> player-2) buy food / create troops.
+Player one focus now on keeping fair market price at 4:3 every buy/sell made.